mozilla/treeherder/treeherder/client/README.md

 ================

 A set of client libraries to support data submission to https://github.com/mozilla/treeherder-service.
 There are two types of data structures supported: job and resultset collections.
 Both classes have support methods for building a data structure that https://github.com/mozilla/treeherder-service accepts.
-Data structures can be extended with new properties as needed, there is a minimal validation protocol applied that confirms the bare minimum parts of the data structures are defined.
+Data structures can be extended with new properties as needed, there is a minimal validation protocol applied that confirms the bare minimum parts of the structures are defined.

 Resultset Collection
 --------------------